 - One carbohydrate refuel meal to be consumed after a workout.
 Two reduced carbohydrate meals and two snacks.

-- Two carbohydrate refuel meals, one reduced carbohydrate meal and two snacks
+- Two carbohydrate refuel meals (one after a workout), one reduced carbohydrate meal and two snacks

 Then, of course, you should consume your allocated volume of water each day.
 It is important to drink enough water each day to boost bodily functions, recover well after each workout and to aid in weight loss.

-Some firm favourites feature in cycle four.
-Such as smoothies, granola, pancakes, bagels and delicious curries.
+You’ll find some firm favourites that feature in cycle four like smoothies, chocolate and nut granola, pancakes, bagels and delicious curries.

 There is also a range of new snacks to choose from.
-A firm favourite trail mix reappears.
+Our favourite trail mix reappears.
 A handy tip to up your trail mix game is to make them into tasty bars.

 You will also have the option to make delicious low calorie muffins, vegetable crisps and sorbet.